getodk/docs/collect-settings.rst

 - :guilabel:`Language` - Allows us to select the device language from 49 available options.
 - :guilabel:`Text font size` - Lets us select the font-size.
-- :guilabel:`Navigation` (Swiping or Buttons) - Allows us to select the navigation method from swipes, buttons or both.
+- :guilabel:`Navigation` (Swiping or Buttons) - Allows us to select the navigation method(swipes, buttons or both).
-- :guilabel:`Splash Screen` - An image to display when the Collect application loads
+- :guilabel:`Splash Screen` - An image to display when the Collect application loads.

 :menuselection:`User Interface` settings page also consists of the Mapping Settings.